-In another scam with a similar setup, consumers were again asked to share payment information to cover the shipping and handling for the “free” products.
-However, after the order was placed, another screen with a “Complete Checkout” button appeared.
+In another scam with a similar setup, consumers were again asked to cover the shipping and handling costs for the “free” products.
+However, after completing the order, another screen with a “Complete Checkout” button appeared.

 Shoppers who clicked that button unwittingly agreed to pay for monthly shipments of the product to the tune of $94.31 each month.
-Then, after that button was clicked, yet another “Complete Checkout” button appeared.
+Then, after clicking that button, yet another “Complete Checkout” button appeared.

 The classic redirect

-In this common scam, consumers were lured into signing up for a 12-month trial subscription to a popular service, like Netflix, absolutely free.
-Victims were redirected to a new webpage where they were asked to share sensitive information to qualify for the trial.
+In this common scam, consumers sign up for a 12-month free trial subscription to a popular service, like Netflix.
+A new webpage pops up, and to qualify for the trail, they must share sensitive information.
 Unfortunately, the company advertising for the free trial wasn’t Netflix at all; it was a group of scammers.